bazelbuild/proposals/designs/2023-12-07-remote-local-fallback-respects-declarations.md

 build --strategy=Foo=remote
 ```

-Requiring that an action be only spawned locally may reflect a technical limitation.
+Requiring that an action be only spawned remotely may reflect a technical limitation.
 Such as the remote offering a Windows environment while Bazel itself is running on a macOS machine.
 The Windows binaries cannot be reasonably expected to work on macOS, and compatibility layers to support such a scenario are unlikely to provide identical behaviour.